 We create and distribute publications that are unique in Vermont, providing comprehensive information on women’s legal rights.
 Without our work, these publications would not exist, and Vermonters would not have the ready access to this information that we now provide.

 BACKGROUND: In 1962, President Kennedy challenged every state to create a “Governor’s Commission on the Status of Women.”
 These commissions would be charged with two tasks: “To encourage women to use their abilities, and to reduce discrimination against women.”
 In response, on November 23, 1964, Vermont Governor Philip Hoff established the Governor’s Commission on the Status of Women by executive order.
 The order directed the Commission to conduct research about “how discrimination was occurring, how women’s roles were changing, documenting the needs of working women and their children, and supporting a more active role of women in the political life of the state.”

 We are now one of the oldest commissions in continuous operation in the United States, celebrating our 50th anniversary in 2014.
 In 2002 we were put into Vermont statute and renamed the Vermont Commission on Women.
 Our rich history of accomplishments reflects the evolution of the status of women in society and the hard work and dedication of hundreds of Vermonters, Commissioners, staff, Advisors and community partners.
 Find a full list of our former Commissioners and more about our current ones here.
 Learn more here about our work.

-VCW meetings are open to the public and are usually held September through June on the second Wednesday of each month from 9:30 -12:30, in the 4th floor conference room of the Pavilion building at 109 State Street in Montpelier.
-Link to our meeting schedule here.
+VCW meetings are open to the public and are usually held September through June on the second Friday of each month from 8:30 - 10:30 a.m., virtually.
+Link to our meeting schedule.
 Please contact us to confirm date, time, and location.